Alternative titles for this job

 - examine saws for faults

-- fix saws by welding cracked or broken saws, replacing any broken saw teeth and hammering out lumps and twists
+- fix saws by welding, replacing teeth and hammering out lumps and twists

-- sharpen saws by hand or machine and adjust them to the right tension
+- sharpen saws using a file or filing machine and adjust tension

 - maintain sawmill equipment and machinery